Rib pain is very common in pregnancy, especially during the third trimester (weeks 28 to 40).

 - burning or stinging feeling when peeing

-Preventing rib pain
+Preventing rib pain in pregnancy

 - Be mindful of your posture - sitting up straight with your head up and shoulders back reduces your risk of rib pain.
 It also reduces pain in your upper back and neck.